404Wolf/webrtcdroid/srs.typ

 = External Interface Requirements

 == Software Interfaces // wolf

+_Shims_:  For the shim that runs inside the containers alongside android emulators, we will be Go has a reference implementation of the WebRTC protocol, called [pion](https://github.com/pion/webrtc), which we will use

 // Describe the connections between this product and other specific software components (name
 // and version), including databases, operating systems, tools, libraries, and integrated commercial